Credit Suisse CEO says has good reason to believe conditions improving

-ZURICH (Reuters) - Challenging market conditions could be set to improve, Credit Suisse (CSGN.S) Chief Executive Tidjane Thiam said on Wednesday.
+ZURICH, Dec 7 (Reuters) - Challenging market conditions could be set to improve, Credit Suisse Chief Executive Tidjane Thiam said on Wednesday.

 "We are protecting returns during volatile markets to provide significant upside when conditions improve and there's good reason to believe that they are improving," Thiam said in a presentation for the Swiss bank's investor day.